Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Another cancer at a later time

-Your child will likely be given medication to treat the short-term side effects of chemo.
-This may include medications to ease nausea, vomiting, constipation, and pain.
+Your child will likely be given medicine to treat the short-term side effects of chemo.
+This may include medicine to ease nausea, vomiting, constipation, and pain.
 The healthcare team will also teach you how you can help manage your child’s side effects.
 Also, tests may be done to check for possible long-term side effects, such as organ damage.
-Your child’s health care provider can tell you more.
+Your child’s healthcare provider can tell you more.

 Chest pain (call 911)

 Trouble breathing (call 911)